mrouhi13/whoami/README.md

 # Whoami
-This project is user profile part, of a web-based software project, which most projects need and use it.
+This project is user profile part, of a web-based application project, which most projects need and use it.